Oma's Slow Cooker Easy Chili Recipe ❤️

 If you really want to make this quicker, you can always do it on the stove.
 You just do need to stir it frequently so that the chili doesn't settle and burn on the bottom!

-You can cook just like Oma using Quick Fix Soups, 84 full-color pages filled with step-by-step instructions and hints.
+There are 84 full-color pages filled with step-by-step instructions and hints.
+Take a quick peek ...